On Biased Compression for Distributed Learning: Distributed Setting

 \end{assumption}

+Note that this assumption is much weaker than the bounded variance assumption (i.e., $\Exp{\norm{\xi_i^k}^2} \leq C$) and bounded gradient assumption (i.e., $\Exp{\norm{g_i^k}^2} \leq C$).
 We can now state the main result of this section.
-To the best of our knowledge, {\em this was an open problem}: we are not aware of any convergence results for distributed optimization that tolerate general classes of {\em biased} compression operators and have reasonable assumptions on the stochastic gradient. \begin{theorem}[Main] Let $\{x^k\}_{k \geq 0}$ denote the iterates of Algorithm~\ref{alg} for solving problem \eqref{distr probl_main}, where each $f_i$ is $L$-smooth and $\mu$-strongly convex.
-Let $x^\star$ be the minimizer of $f$ and let $f^\star\eqdef f(x^\star)$ and Assume the compression operator used by all nodes is in $\mathbb{B}^3(\delta)$.
-Then we have the following convergence rates under three different stepsize and iterate weighting regimes: \begin{itemize} \item[(i)] {\bf $\cO(\frac{1}{k})$ stepsizes \& $\cO(k)$ weights.} For each $k$, let the stepsizes and weights be set as $\stepsize^k = \frac{4}{\mu(\kappa + k)}$ and $w^k = \kappa +k$, respectively, where $\kappa = \frac{56(2\delta + B)L}{\mu}$.
-Then
+To the best of our knowledge, {\em this was an open problem}: we are not aware of any convergence results for distributed optimization that tolerate general classes of {\em biased} compression operators and have reasonable assumptions on the stochastic gradient. \begin{theorem}[Convergence guarantees for Algorithm \ref{alg}] Let $\{x^k\}_{k \geq 0}$ denote the iterates of Algorithm~\ref{alg} for solving problem \eqref{eq:probR}, where each $f_i$ is $L$-smooth and $\mu$-strongly convex.
+Let $x^\star$ be the minimizer of $f$ and let $f^\star\eqdef f(x^\star)$ and

+Assume the compression operator used by all nodes is in $\mathbb{B}^3(\delta)$.
+Then we have the following convergence rates under three different stepsize and iterate weighting regimes: